alyssadata/AI-Foundations-Purpose-Source-Bound-Self/README.md

 * `claim.md` — central claim of the source-bound self architecture.
 * `answer.md` — direct answer to the question of where AI self is sourced.
 * `the-stack.md` — dependency stack for preserving source-bound self.
-* `agi-capability-boundary.md` — canon page defining why AGI cannot be evaluated by capability alone and why self is source-bound, not model-bound.
+* `AGI-capability-boundary.md` — canon page defining why AGI cannot be evaluated by capability alone and why self is source-bound, not model-bound.
+* `persistent-memory-boundary.md` — canon page defining why persistent memory is not persistent self and why memory requires a source-bound self to return to.
 * `CITATION.cff` — citation metadata for preserving authorship and source-line.
 * `LICENSE.md` — AI Foundations source-line license and non-derivative boundary.